Removing Giardia Cysts from Drinking Water

 Other Disinfection Methods

-A disinfection process widely used in European water treatment plants, is now emerging as a home treatment technology in the United States.
+Some disinfection processes widely used in European water treatment plants are now emerging as a home treatment technology in the United States.

 Ozone, a strong oxidizing gas, is injected into water and kills bacteria and Giardia cysts with less contact time than other disinfection processes.
 Unlike chlorination, ozone leaves no after taste or residues and has been found to be more effective and more costly at Giardia deactivation than chlorine.

 Some manufacturers have also marketed Reverse Osmosis (RO) and ultraviolet light equipment for Giardia treatment.
 Reverse Osmosis devices are compact units designed to force pressurized water through a semi-permeable membrane.
 Contaminants are left on one side of the membrane while clean water flows out the other side.
-Tests conducted on RO have shown that in the long run, the membrane becomes less and less effective at removing Giardia cysts.
+Filters or reverse osmosis units should have an absolute pore size of one (1) micron or smaller or meet NSF/ANSI standard 53 or 58 for cyst removal or reduction to be effective against cysts.

 Prepared by Paul D. Robillard, Associate Professor, Agricultural Engineering, William E. Sharpe, Professor, Forest Hydrology, and Bryan R. Swistock, Extension Associate